Achievement Relative to Opportunity Guidelines

 • A manager is a leader (e.g. kaumātua/kuia, tikanga advisor) in their iwi.
 Accordingly, there are occasions when it is essential to attend hui and tangi that can last for several days.
 This is taken into account in their performance assessment.
 Commendation for the quality of their contribution, and cultural knowledge they bring to projects is prioritised above leadership gaps when there is the occasional need to delegate responsibility during absences.

 • An academic applying for promotion took a period of leave four years ago to care for their terminally ill family member.
-This has created a gap in the research record and reduced productivity after returning to work.
+This has created a gap in their research and teaching record and reduced productivity after returning to work.
 The FSC considered the applicant's prior and current rate of productivity and made an assessment based on the quality of the work which did not require continuous and uninterrupted performance for success.

 • An applicant for a vacancy has undergone successful cancer treatment.
 As a result of time out having treatment and recuperation, their CV is less full than some other applicants.
 The applicant discussed this in their interview and the selection committee decide that taking career gaps into account, the overall quality of their previous performance is superior to other applicants.